Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 Step 3.
 Start the Magento installation wizard and walk through the installation process.

-How to set up Magento 2 on Ubuntu?
+How to Install Magento on Ubuntu

 Step 1.
-Firstly, check Magento 2 requirements.
+Firstly, check the Magento 2 requirements.

 Step 3.
 Now you have to change permissions to read-write to install Magento files with the use of the command line.